 It’s obvious that Target buying Deliv is helping them set their future operations for a successful unified commerce strategy.
 And with a unified commerce strategy that delivers a superior customer experience regardless of physical and digital stores and an array of fulfillment models like on-demand delivery, Target further distances itself from other retailers, delivering on the promise that Carmeli originally offered to the whole market.

 Retailers must understand that retail fulfillment is going through a major transformation, turning on-demand delivery and curbside pickup to the new norm.
-To succeed, they need to future proof their business with these latest fulfillment models which for on-demand delivery will require access to a network of drivers and partners, while curbside pickup, click ‘n’ collect, BOPIS, will require intelligent software and automation.
+To succeed, they need to future proof their business with these latest fulfillment models.
+For on-demand delivery, this will require access to a network of drivers and partners, while curbside pickup, click ‘n’ collect, BOPIS and other retail fulfillment models will require intelligent software and automation.
 Challenging today, with a network of providers that is constantly changing or technology solutions that have been built in silos.

 Retailers that want to survive need to future-proof their unified commerce strategy with an open logistics network that easily integrates with existing technologies, continually adds to its network of delivery providers, and offers both delivery and fulfillment models within one unified platform.
 It exists.
 It’s Bringg and thanks to our customers, partners, and team of experts, it’s only getting better.